 Reykjavík is home to Icelandic medieval literature, including the Sagas of the Icelanders and the Poetic Edda, landmarks of world literature still widely read and translated today.
 This literary heritage is the core of the nation’s identity and narrative art is the single most important part of its cultural history.
 The Árni Magnússon Institute for Icelandic Studies in Reykjavík is the centre of this heritage.
 It preserves manuscripts, conducts research on them and publishes texts for the public, in addition to offering research facilities and tutoring to foreign scholars and students.
 The Arnamagnean Manuscript Collection was added to the UNESCO Memory of the World Register on July 31st 2009.

-The Vigdis Finnbogadottir Institute of Foreign Languages is currently working towards establishing a World Language Centre in Reykjavík.
-The objective is to create an international centre of languages and culture with all available facilities for teaching and research, and for disseminating knowledge of languages and culture.
-By establishing such a language centre in Iceland, The Vigdis Finnbogadottir Institute wants to encourage language skills and cultural literacy in Iceland, and to call international attention to the value of such an education.
+The Vigdís International Centre for Multilingualism and Intercultural Understanding was opened at the University of Iceland in 2017.
+The objective of the centre is to foster world languages with all available facilities for teaching and research, and for disseminating knowledge of languages and culture.
+By establishing such a language centre in Iceland, The Vigdís Finnbogadóttir Institute wants to encourage language skills and cultural literacy in Iceland, and to call international attention to the value of such an education.
 The institute also wants to expand knowledge of languages and increase general awareness of the importance of language for the culture of individual language communities, and world culture in general.
 The World Language Centre will be one of the key partners of Reykjavík UNESCO City of Literature.
-It is scheduled to open in late 2016.
+It is a UNESCO Category 2 centre.

 Several Reykjavík writers have received international and Nordic awards.
 Halldór Laxness was awarded the Nobel Prize for Literature in 1955 for “vivid epic power which has renewed the great narrative art of Iceland”.
 The House of Halldór Laxness, Gljúfrasteinn, in the capital area can be visited year round.
 A number of writers have won the Nordic Council’s Literature Prize, among them are Thor Vilhjálmsson, Einar Már Guðmundsson and Sjón, and authors such as Guðrún Helgadóttir, Kristín Steinsdóttir and Ragnheiður Gestsdóttir are winners of The Nordic Children’s Literature Prize.
 Crime writer Arnaldur Indriðason has won prizes abroad, including The Golden Dagger Award.
 Among other prizes awarded to writers from Reykjavík are the Kairos Preis (Andri Snaer Magnason), the Swedish Academy’s Nordic Literature Prize (Guðbergur Bergsson) and the Prix de Page (Auður Ava Ólafsdóttir).
 Contemporary Icelandic writers are published in increased number in translations throughout the world.

 The Reykjavík International Literature Festival has been held biannully since 1985.
 Many acclaimed authors have taken part, such as A.S.
 Byatt, Kurt Vonnegut, Günter Grass, Isabel Allende, J.M.
 Coetzee, Margaret Atwood, Paul Auster, Haruki Murakami, Ngugi wa Thiong’o, Seamus Heany, Swetlana Alexievich and Taslima Nasrim, just to name a few.
-The International Children’s Literature Festival has also been a biannual event since 2001.
+The Moorland International Children’s and youth Literature Festival has also been a biannual event since 2001.
 Literature is always part of the programme of the Reykjavík Arts Festival, as is the case at festivals hosted by the City of Reykjavík such as the Reykjavík Culture Night, the Winter Lights Festival and the Reykjavík Children’s Culture Festival.
-Since the designation of Reykjavík as a UNESCO City of Literature in 2011, the month long Reykjavík Reads festival has been held every October with a new theme every year.
+Since the designation of Reykjavík as a UNESCO City of Literature in 2011, every October we have celebrated Reykjavík Reads festival with various themes connecting literature and people in different ways.

 Almost nowhere in the world are as many titles published per capita as in Iceland.
 According to Statistics Iceland there are five titles published per every 1.000 Icelanders, but similar statistics for the other Nordic countries are 2 to 2.5.
 The average print run of fiction is 1.000 copies, which would for example equal a million copies in the USA.
 Most publishing companies in Iceland have their home in Reykjavík.

-Literature is celebrated in Reykjavík with programs and events counted in the hundreds all through the year.
-Various cultural and educational institutions, associations and publishers sponsor these events, often in cooperation with one another.
-Among them are the Week of the Book in April, numerous literature walks hosted by the Reykjavík City Library, international seminars and conferences organized by the University of Iceland and all kinds of poetry happenings hosted by grassroots groups.
+Literature is celebrated in Reykjavík with programmes and events counted in the hundreds all through the year.
+Various cultural and educational institutions, associations and publishers organize these events, often in cooperation with one another.
+Among them are the Week of the Book in April, the Reykjavík Book Fair in November, numerous literature walks hosted by the Reykjavík City Library, international seminars and conferences organized by the University of Iceland and all kinds of literary happenings hosted by grassroots groups and others.
 Public participation in cultural events is high in the city, as surveys show that over half the population attends cultural events of various kinds.

-Reykjavík City Library is the largest public library in Iceland and it received 700.000 visitors in 2009 – in a city of 200.000 people.
-Book loans totalled 1.2. million in the same year.
+Reykjavík City Library is the largest public library in Iceland and it received 620.000 visitors in 2015 – in a city of 120.000 people.
+Book loans totalled 900.000 in the same year.
 The library offers a range of services and actively promotes literature and reading for all age groups.
-The National Library of Iceland is located in Reykjavík and its National Collection holds all published material in Iceland share a common online library system, as well as a nationwide portal that gives access to a number of databases.
-This free access is open to all people in Iceland.
+The National Library of Iceland is located in Reykjavík and its National Collection holds all published material in Iceland in addition to manuscripts by a number of Icelandic writers.
+Libraries in Iceland share a common online library system, as well as a nationwide portal that gives access to a number of Icelandic and international databases.
+This free and unique access is open to all people in Iceland.